alebarp/alebarp.github.io/_pages/about.md

 underscoring the perception it is not directly pertinent to the training of mathematical statisticians.
 It turns out that as soon as we use appropriate formalisations of probability distributions, the gap between statistics and geometry disappears.
 Find out why [here](https://drive.google.com/file/d/1OSgegqVHNjGN3XQElhmzm-D4UecBHveu/view?usp=sharing)!

+…if we compare what was called
+‘physics’ or ‘mathematics’ in the nineteenth century with today’s physics, what would surprise us would not be all the equations we write, but rather the pseudo-rational entities we make up to give them meaning.
+What has changed is the discourse, not the form of the equations.